 An explosion can leave a victim with severe burns and many other types of injuries.
 Every worker expects that their employer has taken the proper precautions to ensure their safety.
 Unfortunately, some explosions at worksites can be the fault of an employer or possibly a coworker.
 If you or a family member were injured in a blast, you should consult with an experienced Miami explosion injury lawyer today.

-The Law Offices of Prosper Shaked will work tirelessly to fight for employees that were injured while simply trying to do their jobs.
+Prosper Shaked Accident Injury Attorneys PA will work tirelessly to fight for employees that were injured while simply trying to do their jobs.
 We recognize how a work injury can impact your life and finances, and our Miami explosion injury lawyers are here for you.
-To schedule a free legal consultation, contact The Law Offices of Prosper Shaked at (305) 690-0244, or contact us online.
+To schedule a free legal consultation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.

 Common Types of Explosion + Blast Injuries in Miami